StellarSand/AndroidFastScroll-kt/README.md

 # AndroidFastScroll-kt

-Fast scroll for Android `RecyclerView`.
+Fast scroll for Android `RecyclerView`.Add listener for mThumbView state changes

-- This is a Kotlin rewrite of [AndroidFastScroll](https://github.com/zhanghai/AndroidFastScroll) with better popup position.
+- This is a fork of [AndroidFastScroll-kt](https://github.com/StellarSand/AndroidFastScroll-kt).

 ## Contents